-An indigenous woman from Mexico, Pastrana spoke several languages, danced, and sang.
-In spite of these accomplishments, the majority of people came to see her because of her physical appearance: she suffered from hypertrichosis.
+An indigenous woman from Mexico, not much is known about Pastrana's family or childhood.
+News stories exist that suggest Pastrana performed in Guadalajara before emigrating to the United States.
+Pastrana spoke several languages, danced, and sang, however, the majority of people came to see her because of her physical appearance: she suffered from hypertrichosis.
 She was sometimes advertised as “The Bear Woman” or “The Ugliest Woman in the World.”
 Nevertheless, frequently those who saw her perform described her amiability and intelligence.
 Pastrana also had a life kept secret from her audience.
 Although she sang songs about wanting to be loved and fearing that she would always be alone, secretly Pastrana was married to her manager, Theodore Lent.
 She became pregnant with their son but died during childbirth.
 Sadly, her son died as well.

 Much of the interest in Pastrana stems from what happened after her death.
-Pastrana’s husband had her body and that of their son embalmed--their bodies continued to be displayed into the 1970’s.
-After being stored in a basement of a hospital in Oslo, Norway, her body was finally returned to her homeland, Sinaloa Mexico, due to the efforts of artist Laura Anderson Barbata.
+Pastrana’s husband arranged to have her body and that of their son embalmed--their bodies continued to be displayed into the 1970’s.
+After being stored in a basement of a hospital in Oslo, Norway, her body was finally returned to her homeland, Sinaloa, Mexico, due to the efforts of artist Laura Anderson Barbata.
 Pastrana was buried February 12, 2013.

 Suggested Bibliographic Format: